eclipse/packages/charts/hono/README.md

 Please refer to the [Jaeger documentation](https://www.jaegertracing.io/docs/sampling/#collector-sampling-configuration) for details regarding the configuration of the sampling strategies.

+Note that usage of the sampling strategy of the Collector service is currently not supported when using the quarkus-native Hono images.
+In that case the Jaeger Agent deployed with each of Hono's components is configured to sample all traces.

 ## Using Quarkus based services

 The Helm chart can be configured to use Quarkus based images for services that support it.
 In order to do that, you need